Natruska/esp32_wroom_smtp/README.md

-ESP32 WROOM - Send Email on Button Press
+ESP32 WROOM - Send Email on Button Press.
 This project uses the ESP32 WROOM microcontroller to send an email when a button is pressed.
 The ESP32 connects to a WiFi network and uses an SMTP server to send the message.

 Features